-Tincup Pass is a high mountain pass at an elevation of 3.704m (12,154ft) above the sea level, located in Gunnison County, Colorado, in United States.
-The road is open to OHV's, motorcycles and 4-wheel drive vehicles.
-It's one of the highest mountain roads of Colorado.
+Tincup Pass is a high mountain pass at an elevation of 3.710m (12,171ft) above the sea level, located on the boundary of Chaffee and Gunnison counties, in the U.S. state of Colorado.

 Pic: Dan Vielhaber

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.